 If you are a landlord, or you’re thinking about property investment, then you may be wondering what tenant referencing is.

-It’s important that you understand why tenant referencing is important so that you, or your letting agent, can find out information about your prospective tenant.
+It’s important that you understand why tenant referencing is important so that you, or your letting agent, can find out information about anyone wanting to rent from you.

 It is this information that will help you make an informed decision about whether you want that person to rent your property.

 Why you should consider tenant referencing?

 It’s a crucial part of running a successful letting business and landlords and agents must trust their tenant to pay rent on time.

 You also need to ensure you rent your property to someone who will:

 - Treat their neighbours with respect and not cause a nuisance.